paleo-data/paleo-data.github.io/README.md

 ## Acknolwedgments

-Icons are from the [Prime icon set](https://icon-sets.iconify.design/prime/) from Iconify.
+Icons are from the [Remix icon set](https://icon-sets.iconify.design/ri/) (Apache 2.0) from Iconify.